bclover/real-world-functional-programming-book/gitbook/part6/union.md

 ## What Could Possibly Go Wrong?

 Union types are great for modeling errors.
-They help you know more clearly what went wrong, embed debug information for future you, while keeping things pure and composable.
+They help you know more clearly what went wrong, embed debug information for future you, while keeping things pure and composeable.

+// [jwarden 3.10.2019] TODO/FIXME: Using the throttling example, may result in less code.

 For example, if you want to upload an Excel file in this application we built at work, there are a lot of things to go wrong.
 You wouldn't know that, though, from reading this code: